guykogan1995/Simple-Tic-Tac-Toe-Game/README.md

 ## Author

-This Tic-Tac-Toe game was developed by [Your Name].
+This Tic-Tac-Toe game was developed by Guy Kogan.